What is Building Decarbonization?

 What is Net Zero Energy?

 The term "net-zero" can be a little confusing, but the important thing is that these buildings are as efficient as they can be and produce as much of their own energy as possible.
-There may be times of the day or year when they need to draw power from the grid, but these times are balanced by times when they are producing more energy than they need.
-On balance, they can be considered "net-zero" energy.
+There may be times of the day or year when they need to draw power from the grid, but these are balanced by the times when they are producing more energy than they need.
+Taking that balance into consideration, they can be considered "net-zero" energy.

-Net zero buildings are state-of-the art construction today and as we continue to strive for more improvements in buildings and better onsite renewable energy systems, we could soon see more buildings that consistently produce more energy than they consume.
+Net-zero buildings are state-of-the-art construction today.
+As we continue to strive for more improvements in buildings and better on-site renewable energy systems, we could soon see more buildings that consistently produce more energy than they consume.

 Electrify Your Home